stefan-hoeck/idris2-style-guide/README.md

 ```

 This style is also well suited for injecting dependencies into
 functions by means of auto-implicit arguments.
-I prefer this over
+I strongly prefer this over
 using the `ReaderT` monad transformer.

 Here is an example skeleton application demonstrating this.
 We annotate